 The lands encumbered by the Grass River Conservation Easement have been owned in the past, by a series of timber management companies.
-Starting in the first half of the 20th Century, owners have included Emporium and Draper Lumber Companies, Hancock Timber Resources Group, GMO Renewable Resources, and now Rayonier Forest Resources.
+Starting in the first half of the 20th Century, owners have included Emporium and Draper Lumber Companies, Hancock Timber Resources Group, GMO Renewable Resources, Rayonier Forest Resources and now Molpus Woodlands Group, LLC.
 A railroad and tram system was built to facilitate timber management, the bed of which serves as the main haul road for the property today.
 In addition to forest management activities, the property has historically been and continues to be used for hunting camp leases.

 Information Requests and Suggestions

 If you would like additional information on the Grass River Conservation Easement or on any other lands administered by the Department of Environmental Conservation, please consult the DEC Supervising Forester at the office below.
 Normal office hours are Monday - Friday, 8:00am to 4:30pm.

 In case of an emergency (24 hours/day): Forest Fire, Search and Rescue - (518) 891-0235

 The Department of Environmental Conservation welcomes suggestions on how to improve the management of this area.
 Please send your suggestions to: